 I am a writer, social worker, and survivor of childhood sexual abuse.
 When I first disclosed to my family that my brother had abused me as a child, I thought my whole world would change.
 I assumed my family members would share my desire to examine what had gone wrong in our home and pursue a path toward healing together.
 I was sadly mistaken.
 In fact, their behaviors left me feeling as though the abuse didn’t really matter.
 Yes, they believed me–but my family members still seemed determined to brush my trauma under the rug.
 Over time, I came to realize they viewed me as the problem for focusing on the abuse.
 Not the brother who had abused me.

 I was blindsided.
 Feeling more confused and alone than ever, I searched for resources to help make sense of my situation.
 I came up mostly empty-handed.

 Eventually, I ended up losing my family.
 As sad and painful as this has been, I am proud to say that I have survived.
-Healing from the abuse and then my family’s subsequent treatment was my priority.
+Healing from the abuse and my family’s subsequent treatment was my priority.
 While I will always have scars and the abuse still affects me, I have put the pieces of my broken self back together and built a rewarding life.
 Along the way, I relied on the support of gifted therapists, a support group, my circle of devoted friends, and most of all the love of my husband and children.